sagarghosh1729/Misaligned_Image_Comparison/Description.md

 This repository contains the full R implementation for the study:

-**“Image Comparison in the Presence of Various Geometric Misalignments”**
+**A Landmark-based Framework for Image Comparison in the Presence of Various Geometric Misalignments**
 **Authors:** Anik Roy, Sagar Ghosh, Partha Sarathi Mukherjee

 ---

 ## Overview

-This project provides tools and scripts for **robust image comparison** under various geometric misalignments.
+This project provides tools and scripts for **A Landmark-based Framework for robust image comparison** under various geometric misalignments.
 It includes:

 - Simulation experiments
 - Landmark-based shape comparisons